Puvistyne-tech/tictactrip/README.md

   * `api/justify` - to justify the text passed in a `POST` request with `content-type:text`.
 It has a word limit of 80 000.

 ## Public URL
-You can access the api in : `à venir`
+You can access the api in : `https://tictactrip-01.herokuapp.com/`